 - Research costs must be set out in detail, with alternative sources of funding (if any) disclosed.

 - Applications should include a proposed funding timetable.
-Payments will likely be made on a quarterly basis subject to outcomes.

-- Clergy Support Trust will not normally give research grants of more than £15,000.
+- Clergy Support Trust will not normally give research grants of more than £7,500.

 - Clergy Support Trust should be acknowledged as a research funder and should have full rights over research results.